 A theology of grip.

 There is a version of God we wish we could invent.
 A respectable God.
 A safe God.
 A God who blesses the people who are improving.
-A God who keeps His distance from the complicated ones, in much the same way that we do.
+A God who keeps His distance from the complicated ones, just as we do.
 A God who stands for the cleaned-up, the stable, the socially presentable, the spiritually functional.

-Well, we don’t quite say any of that out loud.
+We don’t quite say any of that out loud.
 We don’t think we think such things.
-But then we read Old Testament stories, and we say, “I don’t get it!”
+But then we read the Old Testament and find ourselves baffled, and we say, “I don’t get it!
 The people God chose?
 The things those people did?
 What?
-Really?
+Really?”

 But that’s the God Jesus names—the God of Abraham, the God of Isaac, the God of Jacob.